 There’s No Pressure To Have It All Figured Out

 You don't have to know whether you're leaving or staying.
 You don't have to have proof that it's "bad enough."
 You don't even have to call it abuse if that word doesn't feel right.
+And you don't have to have a neurodivergent diagnosis to belong here either — many of my clients are still figuring that out, too.

 You just have to know that something isn't right—and that you deserve support.